SigmaHQ/sigmahq.github.io/docs/basics/modifiers.md

 :::

-The `startswith` modifier will insert a wildcard token (usually `*`) at the start of the provided value(s), such that the value is matched at the beginning of the field.
+The `startswith` modifier will insert a wildcard token (usually `*`) at the end of the provided value(s), such that the value is matched at the beginning of the field.

 ---